Introducing Azure DevOps Project

 The next step is about selecting the Azure service to which you want to deploy the application.
 At the moment, we support Web App (both Windows and Linux) and Web App for Containers.
 We are continuously adding support for more Azure services and app frameworks and soon you can expect to see support for Virtual Machines and Container Service.

 Once you have selected the Azure Service it is time for the last step where all a user needs to enter is the Azure DevOps Project name.
 All other fields are auto-filled with the right default values.
 If needed, you can change the defaults for both VSTS as well as Azure.
 For example, you can choose to use an existing VSTS account or create a new VSTS account in a region of your choice.
 Similarly, you can change Azure settings like subscription, pricing plan, Web App name, the location of Web App etc.

 Validations are done to make sure right values are entered and failures at a later point are avoided.

-By completing a few quick steps, now you have a DevOps Project which includes:
+Behind the scene By completing a few quick steps, now you have a DevOps Project which includes:

 - Git repository with application code.
 You can start building your application right away by cloning the application code locally and using an IDE of your choice

 - An Azure DevOps Project

 - Web App for Containers or Web App on Windows

 - Application Insights